-Spiers & Pond were well-known for hiring attractive barmaids.
+Spiers & Pond was well-known for hiring attractive barmaids.
 No lesser writer than Charles Dickens described the women in their employ as “bright-eyed, cheerfully obliging nymphs”, whose beauty helped to draw in male patrons, while another writer pointed out their “fine physiques”.
 And W. S. Gilbert, of Gilbert and Sullivan fame, also wrote a humorous verse titled Fanny and Jenny, pitting the virtues of Spiers and Pond against their rivals, Bertram and Roberts.

-They were truly world famous.
+They were truly world-famous.
 At its height, Spiers and Pond employed more than 6000 people and were recognised, even in America, as the greatest caterers in the world….a success story that started here in Melbourne.
-The company continued under its original name long after Felix and Christopher passed away… until in 1957 it was acquired by a company called Chicken Inns and eventually merged into the Grand Metropolitan hotel company.
+The company continued under its original name long after Felix and Christopher passed away… until in 1957 it was acquired by a company called Chicken Inns and eventually merged into the Grand Metropolitan Hotel company.

 I don’t have a picture of the next of our Australian food heroes.
 He was Greek.
 Athanassio Comino – later known as Arthur – arrived in Sydney from the Greek island of Kythera in 1873.